 The performance of Radeon RX 560 is certainly a bit better than Radeon RX 460.
 This is because of the extra 128 Stream Processors and higher GPU Clock frequencies of Radeon RX 560.
 You will get an average of 20 FPS more than the Radeon RX 460 in gaming at 1080p.
-The benchmarks of Radeon RX 560 and RX 460 are not out yet but below you can see the gaming performance of Radeon RX 560 in latest games at 1080p.
+The benchmarks of Radeon RX 560 and RX 460 are not out yet but below you can see the gaming performance of Radeon RX 560 in the latest games at 1080p.

-The power consumption of both these graphics cards are nearly the same.
-The reference Radeon RX 560 has power consumption of 80W and Radeon RX 460 consumes about 75W of power at max.
+The power consumption of both these graphics cards is nearly the same.
+The reference Radeon RX 560 has a power consumption of 80W and Radeon RX 460 consumes about 75W of power at max.
 Both Radeon RX 560 and RX 460 do require an external 6-pin PCI Express power connector for its working.

-In terms of price you can get Radeon RX 460 a bit cheaper than Radeon RX 560.
+In terms of price, you can get Radeon RX 460 a bit cheaper than Radeon RX 560.
 You can check the current prices of both these graphics cards from the link given below.